ArthurPDev/KreativeScroll/README.md

 # Kreative Scroll

-Kreative Scroll est une bibliothèque d'animation de défilement développée par Arthur Poulain et Mélusine Doëgle.
-Elle est conçue pour être facile à utiliser et offre une série d'animations de défilement de texte et d'objets configurables pour rendre vos sites web plus dynamiques et attrayants.
+Kreative Scroll is a scrolling animation library developed by Arthur Poulain and Mélusine Doëgle.
+It's designed to be easy to use and offers a series of configurable text and object scrolling animations to make your websites more dynamic and attractive.

-## Auteurs
+## Authors

 - Arthur Poulain
 - Mélusine Doëgle

 ## Installation

-Vous pouvez ajouter Kreative Scroll à votre projet en utilisant le lien CDN suivant :
+You can add Kreative Scroll to your project using the following CDN link:

 - Kreative Scroll
 <script src="https://cdn.jsdelivr.net/gh/ArthurPDev/KreativeScroll@main/kreativescroll.js"></script>